History @ Home™: Digital Learning with Plimoth Patuxet

 Hands-On History Virtual Workshops

-Discover how archaeology and oral tradition helps us better understand 17th-century Wampanoag lifeways.
+Discover how archaeology and oral tradition help us better understand 17th-century Wampanoag lifeways.
 Learn the importance of pottery to Wampanoag families and make your own pot using traditional methods.
 Bring your own clay or play-dough or make your own using all-natural pantry staples.

 Write Like a Pilgrim